-ANNUAL REPORT OF ACTIVITIES
+ANNUAL UPDATE OF RESUME

-In January of each year you need to fill out the Annual Progress Form describing your activities in the past year.
-These forms are used to determine nominees for departmental and college awards and scholarships and are required for all nominations.
-The electronic version of the form is available in the Shared Drive under directory S:\Shared\Forms.
+In January of each year you need to add your prior year's professional activities to your Resume.
+The annually-updated document is used to determine nominees for departmental and college awards and scholarships and are required for all nominations.
+An electronic version of the form is available in the Shared Drive under directory 'S:\Shared\Graduate Program Forms'.

-AGRONOMY Annual Student Progress Form
+AGRONOMY Professional Resume Form

+Name: Evaluation Year: Date of latest Advisory Committee Meeting: / /

+EDUCATION

+Degree Programs, dates completed (or anticipated), University, years attended

-Name: Evaluation Year: Degree Program: PhD / MS Date of Committee Meeting: //// PUBLICATIONS (List all published or in press articles in research, teaching, outreach, or popular outlets) PRESENTATIONS (List all oral and poster presentations to research, teaching, outreach, or popular audiences) INVITED PRESENTATIONS (List all invited presentations to research, teaching, outreach, or popular audiences) TEACHING (List and indicate role in any courses in which you taught, served as a TA, or provided a guest lecture) FUNDING (List any funding you received for research, teaching, outreach, or service activities) AWARDS (List any awards you received for research, teaching, outreach, or service activities) WORKSHOPS (List any professional workshops you organized, or served as a presenter, or attended) SERVICE (List participation in professional societies, on committees, or as a reviewer for a journal or granting agency) OTHER (List any service as an officer for professional or campus groups, establishment of patents, etc.) EXAMPLE Annual Progress Review of Graduate Staff - Student Data
+- PROFESSIONAL EXPERIENCE (List any service as an officer for professional or campus groups, establishment of patents, etc. including the years served) - PUBLICATIONS (List all published or in press articles in research, teaching, outreach, or popular outlets including authors, year, title, journal volume and pages and/or web address of open access article) - PRESENTATIONS (List all oral and poster presentations to research, teaching, outreach, or popular audiences).
+Include authors, title, conference name and location.
+[Identify as an 'Invited Presentation' only if you were asked by the conveners of the meeting to present at a meeting.] - FUNDING (List any funding you received for research, teaching, outreach, or service activities and the year you received it) - AWARDS (List awards you received for research, teaching, outreach, or service activities and the year received) - WORKSHOPS (List any professional workshops you organized, or served as a presenter, or attended and the year of the workshop) - TEACHING EXPERIENCE (List and indicate role in any courses in which you taught, served as a TA, or provided a guest lecture and the year you taught)

+SERVICE EXPERIENCE (List participation in professional societies, on committees, or as a reviewer for a journal or granting agency and the year of the activity)